 I am a warm, compassionate and attentive psychotherapist who strives to have your voice and story heard.
 I have worked extensively with women and their children seeking help and support or escaping abusive relationships.
 For 22 years, I worked directed in the VAW (violence against women sector): I started my career in various abused women shelters, both in Toronto and overseas, and have supported children who witnessed abuse.
 More recently, i worked at a community mental health agency as a Violence against Women (VAW) Counsellor.
 I have also worked as a counsellor in a reproductive health/abortion clinic and have been a La Leche League Leader (chest/breastfeeding support).

 After receiving my Bachelor of Applied Science (family & social relations and women studies) at University of Guelph, I continued my education at George Brown College where I received a Diploma in Assaulted Women and Children’s Counsellor/Advocate Program.
 Since graduating in 2000, i have continuously been updating my therapy skills and professional development.
 It’s important to me to provide you with well-informed tools in an integrative way, and I want you to feel safe and comfortable to share with me.
 By listening with empathy, I seek to work together with you to create a space to explore your situation and emotions that facilitate a path to healing and resiliency.
-I work in a non-judgmental way and trauma-informed, intersectional feminist, anti-racist anti-oppression and LGBTQIA2-inclusive frameworks.
-My practice is body-positive, sex-positive and inclusive.
+I work in a non-judgmental way and trauma-informed, intersectional feminist, anti-racist anti-oppression and LGBTQIA2S-inclusive frameworks.
+My practice is woman-centred, body-positive, sex-positive and inclusive.
 As a white, cis-gendered woman, I am deeply committed to social justice and actively engage in continued learning about my privilege, so i can show up as a co-conspirator for Indigenous, Black, People of Colour (IBPOC), as well as other groups that are marginalized.
 I believe dismantling systems of power like racism and other forms of oppression is possible and necessary to heal individual and collective trauma and mental health.

-One of my favourite things to do with women is to build a self-care toolkit, so that you have the means to provide yourself with wellness care on a regular basis.
+One of my favourite things to do with women is to build a self-care toybox, so that you have the means to provide yourself with wellness care on a regular basis.
 I see therapy as a good starting point to build a more balanced and fulfilled life for you, one that values a life with wellness.
 And i trust that you already have the knowledge in place – i’m just hear (spelling intentional) to help you get there.
 YOU are your own expert.

 Besides providing therapeutic support, i am a mother of two young children and self-care is an invaluable part of my personal life as well.
-I love to collect rompers and jumpsuits, knit, relax in my cozy chair with my cat and a good book.
+I love to collect rompers and jumpsuits, knit, relax in my cozy chair with a good book.
 And i’ve been known to always have chocolate on hand – there is always room for chocolate.

 I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Mental Health Professionals (OAMHP).
 I abide by the Personal Health Information Act (PHIPA) regarding Confidentiality and other policies listed out by my College and Association.
 I have personal liability insurance, receive clinical supervision and am part of a peer support group that meets regularly.